allegheny-computer-science-203-s2021/lab03/reflection.md

 ### Sprint 0 review

 Which tasks were finished and which were not?
-For the tasks that were not completed explain why not and how will they be dealt with in sprint 1.
+For the tasks that were not completed, explain why not and how will they be dealt with in sprint 1.

 ### Summary of sprint 0 retrospective